Bean-Vic/Homework-Aug-2025/HW4/Vincent/note.md

 **Answer:** A DOM event is an action or occurrence in the browser (such as click, input, load, etc.) that JavaScript can listen to and respond to programmatically.

-## 4. How do we register event handlers?
+## 4. How do we register event handlers for a selected element?

 **Answer:** There are three main ways to register event handlers: